 This above command will run MavenParams class in firefox browser.

-As this is demo test, we have kept the variables in the same test class, in real time we can have a separate class only holding all the variables we need to send from maven command line, then we can access these variables from any test methods.
+As this is demo test, we have kept the variables in the same test class. but in real time we can have a separate class only holding all the variables we need to send from maven command line and we can access these variables from any test methods.

 Hope this helps!